SharifAIChallenge/AIC21-Client-Cpp/README.md

 After making any changes to any file just run `make` again.
 If a new source file was added (or deleted) to the project run `cmake ..` and then `make` again.
+Use executable output with `--first-team` or `--second-team` args for server.

 ### Windows